Jab Tak Hai Jaan: Filming

-Soundtrack
+Music

-The music for Jab Tak Hai Jaan was composed by A. R. Rahman, marking his first collaboration with director Yash Chopra.
-Rahman signed on to the project in May 2011, and completed the first track by December that year.
-By February 2012, he reported having composed three songs, describing the album as "a combination" of his signature style and the classic romantic sound associated with Chopra's films.
-He explained, "They wanted to do my kind of songs at the same time they wanted the old charm and soul of music that the Indian audience would love and which I wanted to do for a long time."

-The soundtrack album comprises nine songs, with lyrics written by Gulzar, except for the title track "Jab Tak Hai Jaan", which was penned by Aditya Chopra.
-The album was released on 10 October 2012 under the YRF Music label.
-The soundtrack was well-received, with songs such as "Saans", "Heer", "Ishq Shava", and "Jiya Re" gaining significant popularity and contributing to the film's commercial success and promotional appeal.
+The music for the film was composed by A. R. Rahman, marking his first collaboration with Yash Chopra.
+He signed to compose the soundtrack in May 2011.
+The first song of the soundtrack was completed in December 2011.
+By February 2012, Rahman said in an interview with The Times of India that he had completed three songs for the film.
+He summarized the soundtrack album: "It's a combination.
+They wanted to do my kind of songs at the same time they wanted the old charm and soul of music that Indian audience would love and which I wanted to do for a long time."
+The soundtrack features nine songs, with eight lyrics by Gulzar and the title track written by Aditya.
+It was released by YRF Music on 10 October 2012.
+JTHJ's music proved to be popular with the songs "Ishq Shava", "Saans", "Heer" and "Jiya Re" becoming the most popular songs of the soundtrack.